 4. In any other manner deemed appropriate by the Board based on the Board's assessment of the applicant's qualifications and professional training.

 (b) Emergency Restricted License for a Displaced Physician.
 The Board may issue an emergency restricted license to practice to a physician licensed in another state, who has been displaced from his or her medical practice by reason of a federally-declared disaster, provided the physician applies for the emergency restricted license under the sponsorship of a licensed Massachusetts physician.
 An emergency restricted license issued for this purpose shall expire no later than three months after the date of issuance, or upon issuance of a full, unrestricted license, if sooner.
 If the Board approves a restricted licensee's application for a full, unrestricted license, the issue date of the full unrestricted license shall be the issue date of the emergency restricted license.
 An emergency restricted license may be restricted by location, specialty or any other manner as described in 243 CMR 2.02(6)(a).
-For purposes of 243 CMR 2.02(6)(a), a sponsoring physician must have a full, active, unrestricted Massachusetts license, and must be readily available on a continuing basis to provide guidance to the applicant regarding his or her responsibilities under the Board's regulations and the statutes of the Commonwealth.
-However, 243 CMR 2.02(6)(a) is not intended to affect existing tort law; a sponsoring physician shall not become strictly or otherwise liable for the acts or omissions of the restricted licensee.
+For purposes of 243 CMR 2.02(6)(a), a sponsoring physician must have a full, active, unrestricted Massachusetts license, and must be readily available on a continuing basis to provide guidance to the applicant regarding his or her responsibilities under the Board's regulations and the statutes of the Commonwealth..
 Each restricted licensee shall provide the Board with proof of appropriate insurance coverage for malpractice claims.

 (7) Limited Licenses.

 (a) Purpose.
 Under M.G.L. c.
-112, § 9, the Board issues a limited license to a person who has received an appointment as an intern, fellow, or medical officer at a health care facility or in a training program approved by the Board.
+112, § 9, the Board issues a limited license to a person who has received an appointment as an intern, resident or fellow at a health care facility or in a training program approved by the Board.
+The Board shall determine whether an applicant is, qualified, competent and of good moral character to hold a limited license to practice medicine.
 A limited license enables a person to complete his or her medical training.

 (b) Prerequisites and Exceptions.
 Applicants for a Limited License shall satisfy the requirements of 243 CMR 2.02(1), except the following: